 Before choosing urethane casting for your project, it is important to note the advantages.

 Many industries use urethane casting for their projects.
-For jobs that require a lower quantity, when the amount does not justify investing in injection mold tooling, or for use as a first production run, urethane casting can be a smart choice.
+Urethane casting can be a smart choice for a lower-quantity project as investing in injection mold tooling can be expensive.
+Another advantage of urethane casting is that it is optimal for use as a first production run, serving as a cost-saving measure to test prototypes before larger-scale production.
 Advanced prototyping is also feasible with urethane casting because the tooling and design changes cost less than with other manufacturing methods.
 It is also possible to test a variety of materials from a single mold.
 Parts made using urethane casting can also be used for customer testing.
 Still, a high quality, high performance and precise part can be produced.
-Many industries use urethane casting.

 Both urethane casting and 3D printing are popular manufacturing methods for producing a lower volume of parts.
 3D printing is an additive manufacturing process that begins with a CAD design and then uses a machine to build the piece in layers.
 In urethane casting, the master mold is first produced, usually by a 3D printing method, then the mold is used to create a cavity of the product in silicone.
 Urethane or other liquid resin is poured into the cavity to form the part.
 When it comes to selecting a material, there are limitations with both methods.
 3D printing does allow for a broader range of plastic and metal material.
 The material used for urethane casting is limited to rubber or plastic that will cure at room temperature.
-3D printing is excellent for prototyping and intricate, iterative designs.
-Urethane casting is great for creating replicas.
+3D printing is an excellent choice for prototyping and intricate, iterative designs as well as for creating replicas.
 Each method has different capabilities and costs, each having its own unique advantage depending on a project’s needs.

 Quickly get a quote in as soon as one hour on any urethane casting project today with our SmartQuote platform.

-From models to prototypes for short-run applications like product trials, urethane casting is a great way to fabricate a low volume of parts that accurately mimic the color, texture, feel and other physical properties achieved if it was an injection molded part.
+From models to prototypes for short-run applications like product trials, urethane casting is a great way to fabricate a low-volume of parts that accurately mimic the color, texture, feel and other physical properties achieved as if it was an injection molded part.